 Hyde Park has a lot to offer different people and you can enjoy activities such as swimming, boating, cycling and skating.
-There is also pitches for football games, tennis courts and tracks for horse riding.
-Also located at Hyde Park is two lakeside restaurants where you can enjoy a nice drink and some delicious food.
+There are also pitches for football games, tennis courts and tracks for horse riding.
+Also located at Hyde Park are two lakeside restaurants where you can enjoy a nice drink and some delicious food.
 The park also hosts a variety of events throughout the year from concerts to family days.

 Visit Buckingham Palace

 You might even witness the famous changing of the guards and get yourself a photo standing in front of the iconic gates.
 As it is the tourist thing to do.
-Otherwise, how would anyone know you’ve been there.
-During the summer months, Buckingham Palace opens it does for visitors to get a peek inside how the other side lives.
+Otherwise, how would anyone know you’ve been there?
+During the summer months, Buckingham Palace opens it for visitors to get a peek inside how the other side lives.
 You’ll get the amazing opportunity to explore the lavish staterooms and see some great royal treasures.